Is Lagos Portugal Worth Visiting?

 However, if you prefer to keep your feet dry, there’s a newly built boardwalk taking you all the way out to Ponta da Piedade.

-It’s a beautiful 30-minute hike one way, though I do recommend stopping by the beaches of Dona Ana and Camilo as they are just breathtaking.
-Visiting these spots are definitely amount the best things to do in Lagos.
+It’s a beautiful 30-minute hike one way, though I do recommend stopping by the beaches of Dona Ana and Camilo, as they’re just breathtaking.
+Visiting these spots is definitely one of the best things to do in Lagos.

 Lively old town